remap/ndnrtc/cpp/INSTALL.md

 NDN-RTC library is statically linked to its prerequisites.
 Therefore it's important to verify that all prerequisites which are C++ libraries were built using the same standard c++ library (either libc++ or libstdc++) - otherwise, linking stage will fail.
 This can be ensured by passing flag `-stdlib=libc++` or `-stdlib=libstdc++` to the compiler.
 Please, make sure that all prerequisites were built against the same version of standard library (especially WebRTC and NDN-CPP).
 WebRTC is usually built against libstdc++.
 In general it makes sense to pass `-stdlib=libstdc++` flag while building other prerequisites.
 In further instructions the preference is given to libstdc++ library.

 ## Environment
-Before building NDN-RTC, we suggest to create a folder for NDN-RTC environment where prerequisites code and NDN-RTC code will be stored and copmiled:
+Before building NDN-RTC, we suggest to create a folder for NDN-RTC environment where all prerequisites source code and NDN-RTC source code will be stored and compiled:

 <pre>
 $ mkdir ndnrtc-env && cd ndnrtc-env
 </pre>

 Future instructions assume everything is happening inside this folder.
-Console snippets at each step represent general approach taken to build dependencies.
-It **may** differ for your system.
+Console code blocks at each step represent general approach taken to build dependencies and show flags given used for configuration.

 # Build instructions for OS X 10.9, 10.10, 10.11
 ## Prerequisites